dineshdm1/glassroot-graph/README.md

 Research conducted using the Who&When Multi-Agent Dataset for Agent Failure Attribution, available through Hugging Face.

+Reference:
+@article{zhang2025agent,
+  title={Which Agent Causes Task Failures and When?
+On Automated Failure Attribution of LLM Multi-Agent Systems}, author={Zhang, Shaokun and Yin, Ming and Zhang, Jieyu and Liu, Jiale and Han, Zhiguang and Zhang, Jingyang and Li, Beibin and Wang, Chi and Wang, Huazheng and Chen, Yiran and others}, journal={arXiv preprint arXiv:2505.00212}, year={2025}
+}

 **Source:** [Who&When Dataset]((https://huggingface.co/datasets/Kevin355/Who_and_When))

 ## License